engramic/engramic/docs/getting_started.md

     2. Run:

         ```
+        hatch env create
+        ```

+        Enter into the default shell ("default" has no name after "shell".)
+        ```
         hatch shell
         ```

     This will install all dependencies (should be quick—we work hard to minimize dependencies).

-    3. Open the project in VS Code:
+    3. In the terminal, open the project in VS Code:

         ```
         code .
         ```

+    4. On windows, in visual studio code, install the following extensions from Microsoft.
+WSL.
+Python Debugger.

 ??? note "5.
 Configure the Python Interpreter"